audunru/dynamic-cors/README.md

     {
         $user = Auth::user();

-        $this->allowed_origins = array_merge(
+        $this->allowedOrigins = array_merge(
             [config('app.url')],
-            $user->allowed_origins // Note: allowed_origins does not exist by default, it's something you would have to create.
+            $user->allowedOrigins // Note: allowedOrigins does not exist by default, it's something you would have to create.
 Or make something completely different
         );

         return parent::handle($request, $next);